 Directors are elected each year to hold office until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified.
-The Company's bylaws provide for a minimum of three and a maximum of fifteen directors, the exact number to be set by the Board of Directors.
-The current Board of Directors consists of ten members, and at its March 1996 meeting, the Board of Directors nominated nine individuals to stand for election at the 1996 Annual Meeting of Stockholders.
-These nominees include Barbara Knuckles who was elected to the Board in March 1996.
-Because Director James D. Cockman has decided to not stand for re-election to the Board of Directors, the total number of nominees to stand for election at the 1996 Annual Meeting of Stockholders is nine.
+The current Board of Directors consists of nine members, and at its March 1997 meeting, the Board of Directors nominated each of the current directors as nominees to stand for election at the 1997 Annual Meeting.